nhsconnect/prm-gp2gp-transfer-classifier/README.md

 #### Build a dev env

-In a new shell, in the project directory run.
+In a new shell, in the project directory run:

 ```
 ./tasks devenv
 ```

 This will create a python virtual environment containing all required dependencies.

+#### Configure SDK

-To find out the path of this new virtual environment (which can be useful for configuring IDEs) run:
+To find out the path of this new virtual environment, run:

 ```
 pipenv --venv
 ```

+Now you can configure the IDE.
+The steps for IntelliJ are following:
+1. Go to `File -> Project Structure -> SDK -> Add SDK -> Python SDK -> Existing environments`
+2. Click on three dots, paste the virtual environment path from before, and point to the python binary.
+   The path should look like this: `/Users/janeDoe/.local/share/virtualenvs/prm-spine-exporter-NTBCQ41T/bin/python3.9`

 ### Running the unit and integration tests